houfeng0923/sublimetext-node-debugger/README.md

    ps: if you have trouble with  node-inspector when installing in  windowxp or window7, you can find answer in this link: [Installing node-inspector on Windows](http://stackoverflow.com/questions/11695739/installing-node-inspector-on-windows) or update npm version .

 2. download and unzip it (rename to 'Nodejs Debug'). open the packages folder  by  clicking  the Preferences > Browser packages... entry in your sublime text. then copy unziped folder in this folder.

-[](
-3. open  the  'nodejs_debug.sublime-settings'  file in plugin folder and set the parameter 'chrome_path' using your browser path!
-)

 ### Debugging